Basicprogrammer10/connorcode-writing/programming/plaster-box.md

 ## 🐾 Features

-PlasterBox currently only has some planed features, so expect more stuff in the future.
+PlasterBox currently only has some off the planned features, so expect more stuff in the future.

-For now you can make new Bins with a Title and Body, and view the other bins in chronological order.
+For now, you can make new Bins with a Title and Body, and view the other bins in chronological order.
-You can get a raw view in plain text of any bin and use the API to make new bins programmatically.
+You can get a raw view in plain text of any bin and use the API to make / view bins programmatically.

 ## 📚 Stack